 In the Spring Budget 2023 the Government announced its intention to abolish the 'lifetime allowance' with effect from 6 April 2024.
-However, we are still required to carry out various checks before putting benefits into payment.
-The specific tax charge which previously existed for exceeding the lifetime allowance was removed with effect from 6 April 2023. but this has been replaced with the lump sum allowance (LSA) (£268,275) and the lump sum and death benefit allowance (LSDBA) (£1,073,100).
-The LSA applies in relation to pension commencement lump sums or an uncrystallised pension funds lump sum.
-The LSDBA applies to a wider range of relevant lump sums and lump sum death benefits.
+However, the detailed proposals have not yet been announced and, in the interim, we are still required to carry out various checks before putting benefits into payment.
+The specific tax charge which previously existed for exceeding the lifetime allowance was removed with effect from 6 April 2023.
+However, there may still be tax consequences of exceeding the lifetime allowance.